Problem of the creator of God: Responses

 Defenders of religion have countered that, by definition, God is the first cause, and thus that the question is improper:

 We ask, "If all things have a creator, then who created God?"
 Actually, only created things have a creator, so it's improper to lump God with his creation.
 God has revealed himself to us in the Bible as having always existed.

 Ray Comfort, author and evangelist, writes:

 No person or thing created God.
 He created "time," and because we dwell in the dimension of time, reason demands that all things have a beginning and an end.
 God, however, dwells outside of the dimension of time.
 He moves through time as we flip through a history book...He dwells in "eternity," having no beginning or end.

 Tzvi Freeman writes on the official Chabad website:

-Ibn Sina, the preeminent Arabic philosopher, answered this question a thousand years ago, when he described G-d as non-contingent, absolute existence.
+Ibn Sina, the preeminent Arabic philosopher, answered this question a thousand years ago, when he described G-d[sic] as non-contingent, absolute existence.
 If so, to ask "Why is there G-d?" is the equivalent of asking, "Why is there is-ness?"

 Atheists counter that there is no reason to assume the universe was created.
 The question becomes irrelevant if the universe is presumed to have circular time instead of linear time, undergoing an infinite series of big bangs and big crunches on its own.

 John Lennox, professor of mathematics at Oxford, writes:

 Now Dawkins candidly tells us that he does not like people telling him that they also do not believe in the God in which he does not believe.
 But we cannot afford to base our arguments on his dislikes.
 For, whether he likes it or not, he openly invites the charge.
 After all, it is he who is arguing that God is a delusion.
 In order to weigh his argument we need first of all to know what he means by God.
 And his main argument is focused on a created God.
 Well, several billion of us would share his disbelief in such a god.
 He needn't have bothered.
 Most of us have long since been convinced of what he is trying to tell us.
 Certainly, no Christian would ever dream of suggesting that God was created.
 Nor, indeed, would Jews or Muslims.
 His argument, by his own admission, has nothing to say about an eternal God.
 It is entirely beside the point.
 Dawkins should shelve it on the shelf marked 'Celestial Teapots' where it belongs.
 For the God who created and upholds the universe was not created – he is eternal.
 He was not 'made' and therefore subject to the laws that science discovered; it was he who made the universe with its laws.
 Indeed, that fact constitutes the fundamental distinction between God and the universe.
 The universe came to be, God did not.